 In the instance that a character is reaching a point where a conflict of interests could occur it is the requirement of a player to remove one of their characters from the engagement.
 Situations such as two corporations being in active warfare with each other and a story arc that could influence how you as a player act based on information your characters have separately is a good example of when you should remove one of your characters from the engagement.

 To communicate this conflict to other players and to allow healthy character steering, simply say “I don’t think I can get involved with this.
 I am going to be on corporate assignment for so long that I am not going to be able to get involved and it would conflict with my orders.”
 Players hearing this sort of in character discussion, or are informed of this out of character, should respect and thank the player for removing themselves from a scenario.
 Being adult enough to identify when your engagement could cause conflicts of interest, and being able to remove yourself, is vital for healthy roleplay scenarios.

 How to have more than two characters on file.

-Players are allowed to register a third able to travel character at their home game as well as register additional character at neighboring, and different, Utopia Descending chapters with purchase of a “And One” yearly membership at.
-With each additional character games have a larger volume of work that they need to do for creating story, plot, and tracking your characters information.
+Players are allowed to register a third, able to travel, character at their home game as well as register additional character at neighboring, and different, Utopia Descending chapters with the purchase of an “And One” yearly membership.
+With each additional character your games have a larger volume of work that they need to do for creating story, plot, and tracking your characters information.
 When buying a “And One Membership” you may have a third travel character on file at your home game or choose another Utopia Descending chapter outside of your home chapter where you would like to have another character registered.

 “And One Membership” characters from outside your home game are restricted to only local play at the chapters they have been added to and cannot travel outside of their local game.